JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 TODO List - All the finished ones will be moved to separate pages.
 ---------
+* Write an Olympic Spider to get all the althlete and event and medal data from Olympics.com
 * SMAL & oathen2 & openID connect - Due date - 31 July 2021
 * Check how to get the weather data and compare the weather with a score for different cities.
 * Compare the popular price policy of AWS, Azure, Google Cloud